Communication-Efficient Local Decentralized SGD Methods: Two Proposed Update Schemes

 One centralized average can synchronize all local models, while it often needs multiple decentralized communication to achieve global consensus.
 Therefore, it is natural to introduce multiple decentralized SGDs (D-SGD) to $\IM_T^0$.
 In particular, we set

 where $I_1, I_2$ are parameters that respectively control the length of local updates and D-SGD.

-In this way, each worker node periodically alternates between two phases.
-In the first phase, each node locally runs $I_1 \ (I_1 \geq 0)$ steps of SGD in parallel\footnote{That is to perform Step~\ref{eq:psgd1} for $I_1$ times.}.
-In the second phase, each worker node runs $I_2 \ (I_2 \geq 1)$ steps of D-SGD.
-As mentioned, D-SGD is a combination of Step~\ref{eq:psgd1} and Step~\ref{eq:psgd2}.
+Therefore, in a single round of LD-SGD, nodes perform local updates only for a given number of “sub-rounds”, then preform local updates and communication for a given number of other “sub-rounds”.
+In particular, each worker node periodically alternates between two phases in a single round.
+In the first phase, each node locally runs $I_1 \ (I_1 \geq 0)$ steps of SGD in parallel.\footnote{That is to perform~\eqref{eq:psgd1} for $I_1$ times.} In the second phase, each worker node runs $I_2 \ (I_2 \geq 1)$ steps of D-SGD.
+As mentioned, D-SGD is a combination of~\eqref{eq:psgd1} and~\eqref{eq:psgd2}.
 So communication only happens in the second phase; a worker node performs $\frac{I_2}{I_1 + I_2} T $ communication per $T$ steps.
-Figure~\ref{fig:pdsgd} illustrates one round of LD-SGD with $\IM_T^1$ when $I_1=3$ and $I_2=2$.
+Figure~\ref{fig:decentralized} (b) illustrates one round of LD-SGD with $\IM_T^1$ when $I_1=3$ and $I_2=2$.
 When LD-SGD is equipped with $\IM_T^1$, the corresponding $A_T, B_T, C_T$ are $O(1)$ w.r.t.\ $T$.
-The proof is provided in Appendix~\ref{append:scheme1}.
+The proof is provided in~\ref{append:scheme1}.

 \begin{theorem}[LD-SGD with $\IM_T^1$] When we set $\IM_T = \IM_T^1$ for PD-SGD, under the same setting, Theorem~\ref{thm:PD-SGD} holds with

 Therefore, LD-SGD converges with $\IM_T^1$. \end{theorem}